armadasystems/armada-api-client/README.md

 export ARMADA_API_KEY=your-api-key
 ```

-Or use the `.env.example` file as a template.
+Or use the `.env.armada` file as a template.

 ### application.yml